syncfusion-content/reactjs-docs/ReactJS/Ribbon/Getting-Started.md

 * `react-dom.min.js` - [http://cdn.syncfusion.com/js/assets/external/react-dom.min.js](http://cdn.syncfusion.com/js/assets/external/react-dom.min.js)
 * `ej.web.react.min.js` - [http://cdn.syncfusion.com/{{ site.releaseversion }}/js/common/ej.web.react.min.js](http://cdn.syncfusion.com/14.3.0.49/js/common/ej.web.react.min.js)

+To translate JSX to plain JavaScript, we must use <script type=”text/babel”> and refer the browser.min.js file to perform the transformation in the browser.

 To get started, you can use the `ej.web.all.min.js` file that encapsulates all the `ej` controls and frameworks in one single file.
 So the complete boilerplate code is

 {% highlight html %}